 More efficient businesses are more profitable.
-If staff are not wasting time on redundant, cumbersome, or complex processes, they’re better able to perform their jobs and ensure production targets are met.
+If employees are not wasting time on redundant, cumbersome, or complex processes, they’re better able to perform their jobs and ensure production targets are met.
 The challenge?
 Creating efficient operations isn’t a one-and-done process.
 Instead, companies need a continuous improvement approach that prioritizes ongoing evaluation to drive sustained success.
 Thankfully, there’s no need to build this type of process from scratch.
 Instead, they can leverage the Kaizen for Continuous Improvement framework.
-Here’s how it works.

 What is the Kaizen for Continuous Improvement Model?

 Kaizen is a Japanese word that combines the characters for “Change” (Kai) and “Good” (Zen), and is often translated to mean “Change is for Good.”
 First used in factories in both the US and Japan following World War II, Kaizen gained international recognition as part of the Toyota production system program, which saw the car manufacturer dramatically increase efficiency and output thanks to the application of Kaizen principles.

 Also called “5S”, Kaizen defines five areas for continuous improvement:

 Seiri means to “sort out” and sees staff labeling items and tools as “necessary”, “important”, “not needed now” and “useless” — useless items should be immediately discarded.

 Seition refers to organization — ensuring that necessary and important items are within reach and easy to access.

 Seiso means “shine”; clean and de-cluttered workspaces are both safer and more efficient.